What happens at your first lower limb biomechanical assessment?

 The aim is to detect whether your lower limb biomechanics and gait are contributing to your pain/injury/problem.
 The duration of the assessment is one hour.

 During the assessment, the range of motion of the lower limb joints will be examined including feet, ankles, knees and hips.
 Muscle flexibility will also be examined in relation to the effect upon your gait.
-You will be asked to walk/run in order to establish this.
+You will then be asked to walk/run in order to establish this.
 Once the clinical examination has ended, the findings will be discussed with you.

 - Heel pain including plantar fasciitis